dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 1. Verify that the MDM Authority has been [set appropriately](mdm-authority-set.md).

-2. Verify that the user’s credentials have synced correctly with Azure Active Directory by checking that the user's UPN matches the Active Directory information in the Office 365 portal.
+2. Verify that the user’s credentials have synced correctly with Azure Active Directory (check that the user's UPN matches the Active Directory information in the Office 365 portal).
     If the UPN does not match the Active Directory information:

     1. Turn off DirSync on the local server.